 Initial PREA Education is provided by intake staff in a manner that ensures the resident comprehends the material presented and it is read to the resident during the intake process.
 Each resident receives a thorough orientation to the program, its rules and expectations.
 Spanish or English versions of the Prison Rape Elimination Act (PREA) Brochure are provided to the resident.
 The Orientation takes place after the Intake Interview and occurs within 24 hours of program entrance.
-Review the Resident Orientation and Acknowledgement Form (dci 223) for the Specific Content of the Resident Orientation.
+The auditor reviewed the Resident Orientation and Acknowledgement Form (dci 223) for the Specific Content of the Resident Orientation.

-During the on-site visit, there was one resident who was blind in one eye.
+During the on-site visit, there was one resident with that was hard of hearing and two inmates who were Limited English Proficient.
 Case management services are provided for any resident with any identified special needs.
-This individual had been blind in his one eye most of his life and has never considered himself with a disability.
-He reported that he was able to read and understand all information presented to him during his intake and orientation.
+Their ability to understand the material presented to them was not hindered by their disability or language barrier.
+All reported that they were able to read and understand all information presented to them during their intake and orientation.
 The PREA Compliance Manager reported there were no resident interpreters, assistance or readers that assisted another resident with reporting allegations of sexual abuse or sexual harassment.